England

 Q: Why has the 50-50 split between the Pro and Community game shifted so radically?

-RFU: The vast majority of RFU revenue comes from men’s XVs games played at Twickenham, it is therefore critical we invest in a winning England team in order to re-invest revenues across all areas of the rugby.
+RFU: The vast majority of RFU revenue comes from England men’s XVs games played at Twickenham, it is therefore critical we invest in a winning England team in order to re-invest revenues across all areas of the rugby.

 Historically, the split of investment has always been approximately 60% professional and 40% rugby development.